What Are Common Wet Shaving Mistakes?

-- Under Pressure - New wet shavers often feel the need to push with the razor
+- Feel the Pressure - New wet shavers often feel the need to push with the razor

-- Don’t Touch - A newbie who holds the razor parallel will find the blade never makes contact with the hair.
+- Finding your Angle - A newbie who holds the razor parallel will find the blade never makes contact with the hair.
 Conversely, too acute an angle can cause excessive contact and irritation.

-- I’m Not Thirsty - A first time latherer often doesn’t add enough water to create an adequate lather.
+- Under water - A first time latherer often doesn’t add enough water to create an adequate lather.

-- It’s Good Enough - New shavers can have the mistaken belief that all blades are equal; therefore, they only try one.
+- One and Done - New shavers can have the mistaken belief that all blades are equal; therefore, they only try one.